MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/jsonobject/jsonobject-data-type.md

 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # JsonObject Data Type
 Is a container for any well-formed JSON object.
-A default JsonObject contains an empty JSON object.
+A default JsonasdasdaObject contains an empty JSON object.

 The following methods are available on instances of the JsonObject data type.